 Below you see the description of several experiments.
-You can either repeat the experiments yourself if you have a brick and chalk at home, watch the videos in Observational Experiment Table on page 177 in the textbook or read their descriptions here.
+You can either repeat the experiments yourself if you have a brick and chalk at home, watch the videos at https://mediaplayer.pearsoncmg.com/assets/ frames.true/secs-experiment-video-13 or read their descriptions here.